You can download and use each printable chore chart template on this site for free. You can also find tips on:

 Color these black and white chore charts before you use them.
 When kids decorate their chart, it gets them involved and makes the process fun!

 Another way to reduce printing costs is to have your chore chart laminated or slide it into a page protector.
 The chart can then be reused each week without having to print a new copy each week.
 Use an erasable marker to mark the chores once complete.
 Some smudge and others don’t.
 Some are easier to erase than others.
 Find one that works for you.

 If having a new chore chart each week with a different design or character is going to help your kids do their chores, then I would print a new copy each week!
 See what works for you and your family.

 10 Ways to get your kids to do chores without you having to nag.
 Yes, it is possible!

-Some parents worry if kids should be asked to do chores.
-Did you know that there are at least 9 reasons why kids will actually benefit from doing their chores!
+Some parents worry if kids should be asked to do tasks at home.
+Did you know that there are at least nine reasons why kids will actually benefit from doing their chores!

 How to use a Chore Chart

 The more you involve your child, the more successful the entire process will be.
 Consider holding a family meeting to introduce the chore system and set the rules.
 List the chores that need to be done together and divide them up fairly, taking into account each family member’s responsibilities, capabilities, available time, etc.